uea-teaching/web-based-programming/lectures/canvas.md

 ## Recursion {data-auto-animate="true"}

-NB: Here we make a call to our function, to start the recursion.
+We make a call to our function, to start the recursion.

 ```{.js data-line-numbers="6"}
 function myCallBack(timestamp) {